 is an extremely potent and long acting synthetic psychedelic

-drug with stimulant properties.
+properties.
 Bromo-DragonFLY has a very narrow safe dosing window.
 An active dose of bromo-dragonFLY is in the hundreds of micrograms range, with doses of just several milligrams sometimes resulting in toxic and even fatal responses.
 A batch of Bromo-DragonFLY misrepresented as the less potent drug

 2C-B-FLY resulted in a number of deaths and hospitalizations in late 2009.